-YouthWorks hires and trains a Work Projects Coordinator who will be supervising your site.
-However, because there will likely be multiple work projects running at once, the staff will not be on your site with you the entire time but will check in with you at various points throughout the day.
+YouthWorks hires and trains a Work Projects Coordinator who will be supervising your worksites.
+However, because there will likely be multiple work projects running at once, the staff will not be on your site with you the entire time.
+They will check in with you at various points throughout the week.
 You will also receive an orientation and training before arriving at your Work Projects site.

 Primarily, we seek to do projects that are at, not above, teenagers’ skill level, so students are able to step into leadership of those projects.
 Occasionally, however, there is need for skilled labor in the community.
 Two to three weeks before your trip, the Site Director will contact the Trip Leader to finalize any details.
 This would be a great time to let them know if you have adults with specialized skills who are coming with you.
 We cannot guarantee we will have projects that require those special skills, but it is helpful to know what skills are available as we are considering how to best serve the community.